cardboard-iguana/cardboard-iguana.com/log/2022-03-02-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 ### An Introduction to Threat Actors, Vectors, and Intelligence Sources

 Threat actor: Someone or something that executes on a given threat.
-The “who” of a cybersecurity incident.
+The "who" of a cybersecurity incident.

 ### Threat Actor Attributes

 Things to consider:

-* What is the threat actor’s *relationship* to your organization?
+* What is the threat actor's *relationship* to your organization?
 * What it the *motive* of the threat actor?
 * What is the *intent* of the threat actor?
-* What are the threat actor’s *capabilities*?
+* What are the threat actor's *capabilities*?

 (Later on, Exam Cram talks about these factors as part of building a threat profile for an organization, though this seems like an odd take to me.
 Really, *anyone* could be targeted by *anything*, but the associated *risk* of attack by a given threat actor is going to vary depending upon the particular situation.
-This make threat *profiles* inherently probabilistic — you wouldn’t really say “my threat profile includes external threat actors”, but rather “the most common threat actors we expect to face are external”.)
+This make threat *profiles* inherently probabilistic - you wouldn't really say "my threat profile includes external threat actors", but rather "the most common threat actors we expect to face are external".)

-The *intent* vs. *motive* is a question of the threat actor’s *proximate* vs. *distal* objectives.
+The *intent* vs. *motive* is a question of the threat actor's *proximate* vs. *distal* objectives.
 For example, a threat actor may *intend* to deploy ransomware because they are *motivated* by financial gain.
 Intents and motives may not necessarily be malicious: For example, a careless employee *motivated* to close a deal may *intend* to share documents that they think will help realize that end, without thinking through the consequence of those documents exposure to the wider organization.

 Exam Cram indicates that the primary *relationship* that the Security+ exam is concerned with is whether a threat actor is *internal* or *external*.